 If stress is being generated by over-work, change the work practice - ensure people work reasonable hours each week.
-Insist they take a lunch break away from their desk and take their holidays and long service leave.
+Insist they take a lunch break away from their desk and take their holidays and long service leave as and when they become due.
+Don't allow staff to accrue their long service leave until they retire.
+That's not what it's for.